Masters SEC665-CYBERSECURITY (March 2023)

 Masters: PRO 596: Advanced Protective Intelligence (October 2022)

-"This course prepares the student to conduct a protective intelligence assessment of a client.
+Instructor: Bill Gage "This course prepares the student to conduct a protective intelligence assessment of a client.
 Unlike threat assessments, which concentrate on the determination of the general level of danger faced by a particular client, protective intelligence concentrates on the investigation of historical background of a specific subject who shows an "unusual direction of interest" towards a client, the determination of the subject's threat to a client, and finally, the management of the subject's interest towards a client." -NAU Course Descriptions

-INT570- All Source Intelligence
+Masters: INT570- All Source Intelligence

-To provide the current and thorough Intelligence Analysis required today by Senior Policy Makers, Military Leadership, and Corporate America, All-Source Analysts utilize HUMINT, IMINT, SIGINT, TECHINT, MASINT, and OSINT.
-Professional analysts use a variety of linking, modeling and data manipulation or artificial intelligence software packages.
-In this course, we will look at several means of collecting and analyzing multi-discipline information but remain focused on the need and ability to synthesize all of this data, however collected, into objective and cohesive All Source products
+Instructor: Milo Szymczak "To provide the current and thorough Intelligence Analysis required by Senior Policy Makers, Military Leadership, & Corporate America.
+All-source analysts utilize HUMINT, IMINT, SIGINT, TECHINT, MASINT, & OSINT.
+Analysts use a variety of linking, modeling, and data manipulation or artificial intelligence software packages.
+In this course, we will look at several means of collecting and analyzing multi-discipline information but remain focused on the need and ability to synthesize all of this data, however collected, into objective and cohesive All Source products" -NAU Course Descriptions

 Masters: INT535-Cover (December 2021)

-This course defines "Cover" as it is used in the arena of clandestine activity.
+Dr. John Lervold "This course defines "Cover" as it is used in the arena of clandestine activity.
 It explores the different types of cover, their relative strengths and weaknesses.
-The course examines Cover for Action, Cover for Status, Official Cover, & Non-official Cover (including proprietary’s and front companies).
-The course will discuss use of aliases during operations and problems that may be encountered with aliases.
-Students will examine the federal law and limits in protecting cover, as well as, cover used in actual espionage cases.
+The course examines Cover for Action, Cover for Status, Official Cover, and non-official Cover (including proprietary and front companies).
+The course will discuss the use of aliases during operations and problems that may be encountered with aliases.
+Students will examine the federal law and limits in protecting cover, as well as, cover used in actual espionage cases." -NAU Course Description

 Masters: INT 551- Double Agents, Denial, and Deception

-This course defines double agents and illustrates their importance in counterintelligence operations.
+Instructor: Dr. John Lervold "This course defines double agents and illustrates their importance in counterintelligence operations.
 It examines historically significant double agent cases and deception operations, as well as, the underlying precepts and principles for deceptions to be effective.
 The course examines strategic Denial and Deception (D & D) as used by various countries.
-The student will participate in an interactive exercise to apply deception concepts and principles to a real world problem.
-Course Learning Outcome: Apply methods and procedures unique to the development and use of double agents in clandestine operations.
-Distinguish between various intelligence deception techniques and modalities in field operations.
-Conceptualize and plan realistic operations using deception techniques and modalities.
-Understand and apply deception techniques in different hostile environments and Employ accurate, brief, and clear English prose.
-Demonstrate techniques for clear writing and constructive editing.
+The student will participate in an interactive exercise to apply deception concepts and principles to a real-world problem." -NAU Course Descriptions

 Masters: INT521-Advanced Intelligence Collection (July2021)

-This course teaches all-source intelligence collection methodologies as they relate to satisfying national intelligence requirements.
-It explores in depth the major sources of finished intelligence and the methods for collecting that information.
-It examines the need for a collection priorities framework; the concept of an integrated collection strategy; and some of the more sophisticated techniques for collecting, processing and exploiting intelligence information.
-It discusses the value of synergy in collection and how synergy among collection assets is achieved.
-Students will learn operational tradecraft employed for each intelligence discipline, as well as how each discipline enables the others
+Instructor: Bruce Guggenberger "This course teaches all-source collection methodologies as they satisfy national intelligence requirements.
+It explores major sources of finished intelligence & the methods for collecting it.
+It examines the need for a collection priorities framework; concept of an integrated collection strategy; & some of the more sophisticated techniques for collecting, processing, and exploiting intelligence.
+Learn value of synergy in collection & how synergy among collection assets is achieved.
+Students learn operational tradecraft for each intelligence discipline, as well as how each discipline enables the others." -NAU Course Description

 Photo by Tima Miroshnichenko from Pexels